'Dead' Willow from Willows NurseryStorage, preparation and use of willow for weaving projects

 If you’re using recently cut willow during the winter and early spring there should be no need to soak it

-However, once the willow has become more dried (it’s then called brown willow) – from, say, May onwards it will probably* need soaking before it is pliable enough to use.
+However, once the willow has become more dried (it’s then called brown willow) – from, say, late April onwards it will probably* need soaking before it is pliable enough to use.

 *We say probably as it will depend on your planned use, willow that will break if you try to bend it too tightly may still be useable for other projects, such as garden edging, without soaking.

 Soaking : Once your willow is too dry and brittle to work with for your project it will need to be soaked.